JamesChiDuong/IIS/README.md

    - Another files in `modules/FPGA/Xilinx/timing__` to create the clock for FPGA, we don't need to change

    - The `modules/modules.mk/` to change the top modules.
 Example: If I want to program FPGA with Data_Receiver is a top modules.
-I only change the name of top module at TOPMODULE variable and delete the fullAdder.v at MODULESTOPSRC variable because in the Data_Receiver, I don't use the fullAdder module
+I only change the name of top module at TOPMODULE and TOPMODULE_CHECK variable and also delete the fullAdder.v at MODULESTOP_SRC variable because in the Data_Receiver, I don't use the fullAdder module.